run2bizdocs/documentation/en-us/docs/builder/advanced-options/process-integration-flow.md

     Figure 3 - Service integration flow register screen

-2. The Design Workflow / ESI registration screen will be displayed, precisely on the Flow Data tab, as shown in the figure below:
+2. The Design tracker / ESI registration screen will be displayed, precisely on the Flow Data tab, as shown in the figure below:

     ![Screenshot](images/Process-fig04.png)

-    Figure 4 – Register/edit workflow, Flow data tab.
+    Figure 4 – Register/edit tracker, Flow data tab.

 3. Fill in the fields: